 - Landscaping Degradation: Misdirected water runoff can erode topsoil, damage plants, and create unsightly pools of stagnant water in your yard.

-- Water Infiltration: In severe cases, overflowing gutters can lead to water seeping into your basement or crawlspace, resulting in water damage, mold growth, and a compromised living environment.
+- Water Infiltration: In severe cases, overflowing gutters can lead to water seeping into your basement or crawlspace, resulting in water damage and mold growth.

-In essence, your roof and gutters form a system, and the failure of one can impact the other.
-Understanding their roles will help you make informed decisions about replacement and prioritize necessary repairs.
+Understanding the roles of your roof and gutters will help you make informed decisions about replacement and prioritize necessary repairs.

 Roof Lifespan vs. Gutter Lifespan